MelvilleJ/road-to-react/README.md

 --This week im finetunning my understanding of the javascript concepts that I would have to know and understand for React and Node development
 -- 1. Went over Variables, Data types, Operators, Conditionals, Loops, Funtions, Arrays (push, pop, map, filter, reduce), Objects (creating, accessing, updating),
-      Destructuring, Spread & Rest syntax, this keyword, Closures, Callbacks, setTimeout / setInterval Project using these concepts : Todo List
+      Destructuring, Spread & Rest syntax, this keyword, Closures, Callbacks, setTimeout / setInterval -- 2.
+Project using these concepts : Todo List
+Week 2 Javascript Wrap-up